 I just bought a heavier sinker for the line, with a bob and two big hooks.
 I was fishing for bigger fish in the same spot where I caught half of a little fish just half an hour before.

-Instructions for this type of fishing: throw it as far you can from the seaside, without hooking your fishing line into one of the several ferryboats passing by.
+Throw it as far you can from the seaside, without hooking your fishing line into one of the several ferryboats passing by.
 Hopefully.
 Wait for the sinker to drop to the bottom of the sea…. and… reel back the line, as fast and as furiously as possible.

 For all of my work I got… well… nothing.
 Except for a terrible pain in my left hand caused by the repetition of the same movement, and some frustration.